 These changes can affect the person who has cancer, their carer and their family.
-Often, there are sudden changes in a person’s circumstances, making it more difficult for them to cope.
+Sometimes a cancer diagnosis leads to sudden changes in a person’s circumstances making it more difficult for them to cope.
 There are also lots of practical difficulties that can arise.
-Family members and carers are often under lots of pressure and may feel they have no one to turn to for support, advice or even just clear information.
+Family members and carers are often under a lot of pressure and may feel they have no one to turn to for support, advice, or even just clear information.

 Patients are seen in clinics of the Crown Princess Cancer Centre.
 If you need an appointment please call 8890-5555.